 The efficient geometry of The Medical Center generates a typical bay framing scheme.
 The typical bay framing in this building is classified into two bay categories: ordinary bay framing and corridor framing.
 An ordinary bay is approximately 30'-4" x 32'-0", and a corridor bay is approximately 10'-6" x 32'-0" (as seen in Figure 4).
-The horizontal framing members are rectangular in section and vary in width and depth between dimensions as small as 8 in. and as big as 56 in.
+The horizontal framing members are rectangular in section and vary in width and depth between dimensions as small as 8 in. and as big as 56 in, depending on adherence to module or required size for the purpose of strength and serviceability.
+The member sections complement the module, enabling consistent member spacing and matching member depth to floor assembly depth, wherever possible.
 All joists, beams, and girders are reinforced concrete members, yielding a compression strength value of 4000 psi.
 All instances of structural framing depend on span and loading conditions.